oracle/node-oracledb/INSTALL.md

 such as `C:\oracle\instantclient_12_2`.

-If you have multiple versions of Oracle libraries installed, make sure the desired version occurs first in the path before Node.js is run.
+If you have multiple versions of Oracle libraries installed, make sure the desired version occurs first in the path before you run Node.js.

 #### 3.6.5 Optionally create the default Oracle Client configuration directory